 Equally, on branding projects we have inherited stacks of strategy documents that possess limited executional value.
 The formulation of strategy has merit only when it feeds directly into the creative process, allowing for the application of conceptual exploration and instinctive discovery.

 For us true design work is the output of strategic thinking and creative development, of uniting the instincts of the philosopher and the artist, and of collaboration between agency and client.
 Often it leads us to re-examine the brief and test which boundaries we can jiggle a little to create breathing space for something special to mature, something which ultimately causes the target audience to waver in pressing that skip button, to pause next to that piece of out-of-home, or to hesitate before turning that page.

 Because taking risks (calculated ones) is where real impact can be achieved and that is where we add value.
 By understanding and participating in the construction of a strategy we can better understand where to push on, rather than pull back.
 The distinction between design and strategy – for us at least – IS semantic; design without strategy is merely art-working.

-By Stuart Anderson, Client Partnership Director.
+By Stuart Anderson, Strategy Director.